-Anthony Sun, 60, has served as a director since 1982.
-Mr. Sun served as a managing general partner of Venrock Associates, a venture capital partnership, from 1997 until his retirement in 2009, and previously was a general partner from 1980.
-Mr. Sun also serves as a member of the Boards of Directors of Keynote Systems, Inc. (KEYN) and several private companies.
-We believe Mr. Sun's qualifications to sit on our Board of Directors include his executive experience, his expertise in the high-technology industry, and the deep understanding of our company that he has acquired over thirty years of service on our Board.
+Anthony Sun, 61, has served as a director since 1982.
+Mr. Sun served as a managing general partner and Chief Executive Officer of Venrock Associates, a venture capital partnership, from 1997 until his retirement in 2010.
+He joined Venrock in 1979 and was a general partner from 1980 to 1997.
+Mr. Sun also serves as a member of the Boards of Directors of several private companies.
+During the past five years, he served as a director of Keynote Systems, Inc. when it was a publicly held company (KEYN).
+We believe Mr. Sun's qualifications to sit on our Board of Directors include his executive experience, his expertise in the high-technology industry including being a member of the Board of Directors of more than a dozen public high tech companies in the past, and the deep understanding of our company that he has acquired over thirty years of service on our Board.

-Robert J. Willett, 45, has served as a director and as our Chief Executive Officer since 2011.
+Robert J. Willett, 46, has served as a director and as our Chief Executive Officer since 2011.
 Mr. Willett joined Cognex in 2008 as President of the Modular Vision Systems Division, and was promoted in 2010 to President and Chief Operating Officer.
 He came to Cognex from Danaher Corporation, a diversified manufacturer of industrial controls and technologies, where he served as Vice President of Business Development and Innovation for the Product Identification Business Group and prior to that as President of Videojet Technologies, a leader in coding and marking products.
 Mr. Willett also served as Chief Executive Officer of Willett International Ltd., a coding and marking company which was sold to Danaher and merged with Videojet.
-During the past five years, Mr. Willett has not served as a member of the Board of Directors of another publicly-held company or of a registered investment company.
+During the past five years, Mr. Willett has not served as a member of the Board of Directors of another publicly held company or of a registered investment company.
 He holds a B.A. from Brown University, and an M.B.A. from Yale University.
 We believe Mr. Willett's qualifications to sit on our Board of Directors include his experience in the machine vision industry, his executive leadership experience and his knowledge of our company through his various management roles.